Once A Retail Giant, J.C. Penney Files For Bankruptcy

 J.C.
-Penney filed for Chapter 11 bankruptcy Monday afternoon after paying $17 million towards the company’s $4.2 billion debt.
+Penney filed for Chapter 11 bankruptcy Monday afternoon, shortly after paying $17 million towards the company’s $4.2 billion debt.
 The store had been teetering on the edge of bankruptcy for several weeks and had lost $4.45 billion in eight of the nine years, according to USA Today.

 In March, J.C.
 Penney CEO Jill Soltau had said the company was working with its lenders to restructure its debts and it was also considering rescue financing, the Dallas Business Journal reported.
 She also said she was “optimistic about JCPenney’s ability to weather this pandemic.”